DebraChen/SNOW-APP-Develop-Process/App currentVersion/README.md

-iterative plan：Debug the keyboard function when run in real iphone
+iterative plan 03：Debug the keyboard function when run in real iphone